 - your health care agent, or

-- your spouse, reciprocal beneficiary, parent, adult sibling, adult child or adult grandchild.
+- your spouse, parent, adult sibling, adult child or adult grandchild.

 In addition, if you are a patient in a hospital, nursing home or residential care facility, a designated person must sign the document after explaining it to you.
 Ask a patient representative for help with this requirement.